jboyko/jboyko.github.io/_pages/home.md

     alt: "This took place over 2.1 Billion Years ago.
 I'm sure we can trust it."
     title: "Reconstructing primary endosmybiosis"
     excerpt: "In what kind of environment did primary endosymbiosis take place and should ask that question?"
-  - image_path: /assets/images/phymagic.png
-    title: "Mitigating information loss"
-    excerpt: "How can we better utilize the information we have?"
 ---

 {% include feature_row id="intro" type="center" %}